Mine-clearing line charge: History

 The British and Commonwealth developed their systems during the Second World War.
 The Canadians developed "Snake", an oversized application of the Bangalore torpedo in 1941 to 1942.
 A more flexible development was "Conger", developed in 1944, a tube that could be fired across the minefield and then filled with explosive before detonation.

 Conger was a 2-inch (51 mm) woven hose launched by a five-inch (127 mm) rocket.
 The tube and rocket were mounted in a Universal Carrier which had been stripped out to reduce it down to an armoured tracked trailer that could be towed by a tank, often a Churchill AVRE.
 The rocket was fired, trailing the hose across the area to be cleared.
-Compressed air was then used to pump the liquid explosive - just over a ton of "822C" nitroglycerin - into the hose before it was detonated.
+Compressed air was then used to pump the liquid explosive – just over a ton of "822C" nitroglycerin – into the hose before it was detonated.
 Conger was used in Normandy where there were instances of premature detonation.
+In October 1944 a Conger prematurely exploded in Ijzendijke, the Netherlands, killing 57 British and Canadian Soldiers.

-In the postwar period the British introduced Giant Viper.
+In the 1950s the British introduced Giant Viper towed MICLIC.

 In 1991, during the First Gulf War (aka the Persian Gulf War) MICLICs, such as the Giant Viper, consisted of rocket launched lines containing roughly 800 kilograms of explosives, stretching some 100 meters long.
 These MICLICs were used by Coalition forces to penetrate extensive Iraqi minefield along the Saudi-Kuwait border.

 During the South African Border War, South African forces employed the use of the Plofadder system to clear paths through Angolan and Cuban minefields.

 Current use

-Systems in current use include the British Python, which can clear a 7.3 m wide by 180–200 m long path, and the American M58 Mine Clearing Line Charge, which can clear an 8 m wide by 100 m long path.
+Systems in current use include the British Python minefield breaching system, which can clear a 7.3 m wide by 180–200 m long path, and the American M58 Mine Clearing Line Charge, which can clear an 8 m wide by 100 m long path.
 Both are large, heavy systems that are deployed in a vehicle-towed trailer.

 The US Army also uses the Antipersonnel Obstacle Breaching System, which clears a path 0.6 to 1.0 meters by 45 meters, and is light enough to be carried by two soldiers.

-The have been reports of Russian and Syrian forces using their UR-77 Meteorit MICLIC systems as offensive weapons, to destroy buildings during urban fighting.
+There have been reports of Russian forces using the UR-77 Meteorit MICLIC systems in Syria as offensive weapons to destroy buildings during urban fighting.